Square joy: trapped rainwater

 Solution

 Running a graph search from each point is very inefficient.
 Luckily, we do not have to.
-All our searches have the same destination, the "ground" outside of the grid!
-We can invert the problem and ask: what is the most efficient way for the water to "climb up" the bars?
+All our searches have the same destination, the ground outside of the grid!
+We can invert the problem and ask: what is the most efficient way for the water to climb up the bars?
 In this formulation, a single run of a shortest-path algorithm will give us the answer.

 What shortest path algorithm should we use?
 Dijkstra algorithm is the best in class for this problem.
 However, it needs a priority queue to work well, and it uses a lot of branching.
 Let us search for a more array-friendly solution.